Coastguard New Zealand is the charity saving lives at sea.

 Helping boaties stay safe on the water

-In an ideal world, vessels would not encounter difficulties at sea, but all activities involve risk and amongst other things, boating is influenced by unpredictable marine weather and constantly changing sea conditions.
+In an ideal world, boaties wouldn't encounter difficulties on our lakes, rivers and oceans, but all activities involve risk and amongst other things, boating is influenced by unpredictable marine weather and constantly changing conditions.

-Nevertheless, we believe that educating the boating public on how to stay safe on the water is of vital importance in keeping New Zealanders safe.
+Nevertheless, we believe that educating boaties on how to stay safe on the water is of vital importance in keeping kiwis safe.
 For many years we have been offering popular boating courses through our subsidiary, Coastguard Boating Education.
 These are accessible to all; and we are proud to draw on years of experience to provide practical advice and guidance for safe boating.

 Raising funds to keep our service going

-Coastguard is a charity, and each year we need to raise 85% of our income from individuals, corporate sponsors and trusts.
+Coastguard is a registered charity, and each year we need to raise roughly 70% of our income from individuals, corporate sponsors and trusts.
 Coastguard operates a national membership scheme for boaties, regular national lotteries, and a range of fundraising activities including a monthly giving club and Coastguardians, a special group of supporters who leave a gift in their Will to save lives at sea.

 Click here to find out how you can get involved.